-Details: Setting up Authoritative Domain Name Servers
+Setting up Authoritative Domain Name Servers

-Although there is not a single RFP standard that demands it, there are some servers that refuse, in violation of existing RFPs, to forward email from servers whose forward and reverse DNS lookups are not symmetric.
-They demand that the domain name for your server point to your IP (which you can control through your registrar or self-run nameserver) AND that so-called reverse-DNS lookup of your IP address (which your ISP controls) points back to the domainname of your server.
+Some in the post-modern world believe that the computing world would be better if it were dominated by large multi-national corporations and organizations.
+Some of these people are trying to convince the world that only corporations that can afford tens of thousands of dollars to buy their own IP addresses should be allowed to run email servers.
+In accordance with this thinking, although there is not a single RFP standard that demands it, and several that forbid it, there are some servers that refuse to forward email from servers whose forward and reverse DNS lookups are not symmetric.
+They demand that the domainname of your server point to your IP (which you can control through your registrar or self-run nameserver) AND that rDNS lookup of your IP address (which your ISP controls) points back to the domainname of your server.

-Authoritative Domain Name Servers are much harder to set up and configure than webservers.
-We need to create two servers, a master server and a slave server, and they both must have different fixed IPs.
+To set up Authoritative Domain Name Servers we need to create two servers, a master server and a slave server, and they both must have different fixed IPs.
+I succeeded setting up my own authoritative name servers by following these two very clear and informative articles.

 configure-master-bind-dns-server-on-ubuntu/